I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 Gather every piece of paper throughout the house.
-Include magazines, coupons, receipts, notebooks, journals, books, and gift cards in this group.
+This group includes magazines, coupons, receipts, notebooks, journals, books, and gift cards.

-This exercise might result in several bins of stuff as you’ve never seen before.
-It will be okay!
-We will take one box and one category at a time.
+This exercise might result in several bins of stuff you’ve never seen before.
+And that is okay!
+We’ll take one box and one category at a time.

 3. Divide and conquer

 Start with one box and sort its contents into the categories you find in that bin or container.
 Then, tackle the second bin of mixed contents and repeat the process.

 As you move along, take your trash to the trash and clean the bins that you empty.

 Pro Tip: Tackle each category separately.
 Do not start with a group while still working on another.